-These accounts can be confusing, but they were originally created as a loophole to a Great Depression-era rule that prevented interest payments to be made to checking accounts.
+These accounts can be confusing, but they were created as a loophole to a Great Depression-era rule that prevented interest payments from being made to checking accounts.

 Why Checking Accounts Couldn’t Pay Interest

 After the Great Depression, The Banking Act of 1933 kept banks from paying any interest on deposits that could be payable on demand.
-The goal of this was to keep another bank run from happening and to keep banks safe and secure for consumers.
+The goal was to avoid another bank run and to keep banks safe and secure for consumers.

-Because the Great Depression was so severe, the regulatory response to banking rules was also very strict and this rule reflected that attitude.
-This is why over time, bankers started looking for ways to get around the rules and attract more customers.
+Because the Great Depression was so severe, the regulatory response to banking rules was also strict, and this rule reflected that attitude.
+This regulatory oversight is why, over time, bankers started looking for ways to get around the rules and attract more customers.

 How NOW Accounts Were Developed

-Bankers wanted to come up with a way to be more competitive and in the 1970s the CEO and president of Consumer Savings Bank in Worcester, Massachusetts led the charge for banks to be able to offer checking accounts that paid interest.
+Bankers wanted to come up with a way to be more competitive.
+In the 1970s, the CEO and president of Consumer Savings Bank in Worcester, Massachusetts, led the charge for banks to be able to offer checking accounts that paid interest.
 He came up with the idea of Negotiable Order of Withdrawal Accounts – or NOW accounts.

 At this time, most banks were not able to cross state lines, so the roll-out of one region having NOW accounts to test and then making them available to the rest of the country made sense.

 There was a five percent cap on the interest rates that NOW accounts could pay.
 Even though banks had (and still have) the right to require seven days’ notice on any withdrawals made from a NOW account – NOW accounts were popular because they gave consumers the option of earning interest on what was essentially a checking account.